smerch-org/template-nodejs/README.md

 ## Validation

 Commit messages are automatically validated using [Husky](https://github.com/typicode/husky) and [commitlint](https://github.com/conventional-changelog/commitlint).
-If your commit message doesn't follow the convention, the commit will be rejected.
+If your commit message doesn't follow the convention, the commit will be rejected